 we each packed our rucksacks with as little as we would need

-We arrived at the site, immediately set up camp which involved a lightweight one man tent, and three sleeping bags laid out in the wide mouth of the cave.
+We arrived at the site, and immediately set up camp, which involved a lightweight one-man tent and three sleeping bags laid out in the cave's wide mouth.
 The idea being that Cindy slept in the tent, whilst Daisy and I slept in the open air with only Inflatable sleeping mats between us and the earth.

 We did suffer somewhat with some uninvited guests in the form of midges who seemed to be intent on trying to spoil our little adventure, but careful planning had meant that I had remembered the midge nets and spay, which seemed to help a lot.